Contracting, Product Integration, Clearance for Content Creation: Risk Mitigation

 Both brand owners and content creators must grasp how critical it is to understand copyright and trademark issues as well as licensing when creating content that incorporates the intellectual property of others.
 Content creators should take steps to avoid infringement and obtain permissions before posting, and understand what regulatory requirements impact their paid posts.
 Brand owners must carefully monitor to protect against infringement and ensure their contracts with creators contain protections for their IP rights, brand reputation, and regulatory compliance obligations.

-Listen as our panel of IP attorneys examines legal issues involved in content creation.
+Listen as our panel of IP and advertising attorneys examines legal issues involved in content creation.
 The panel will discuss content creator contracting along with product clearance and integration.
 The panel will offer best practices for content creation to reduce the risk of infringement and increase brand protection.

 Outline